machikania/phyllosoma/RP2350LCD147/readme-e.txt

 <Stopping a BASIC program mid-execution>

-To stop a BASIC program while it is running, press the Ctrl + Alt + Del keys simultaneously.
+To stop a BASIC program while it is running, press the Pause key or the Ctrl + Alt + Del keys simultaneously.
 This will interrupt the program.
 However, please note that in certain loops (such as those without any PRINT commands) the program may not stop as expected.